a-polyudov/klin/README.md

 ## Usage

-You can call extension by hotkeys when Chrome window is active:
+You can call the extension using hotkeys when the Chrome window is active:
    - `Ctrl+Shift+Y` on Windows/Linux
-- `Command+Shift+Y` on MacOS
+   - `Command+Shift+Y` on MacOS.

-Or you can open `klin` from extensions toolbar.
+Alternatively, you can open `klin` from the extensions toolbar.

-If multiple projects have been added to `settings.json` you can use Tab to change active project.
+If multiple projects have been added to `settings.json`, you can use the Tab key to change the active project.

-Type task number (or paste it from the clipboard) and then press `Enter`.
-Jira task will be opened in new tab.
+Type the task number (or paste it from the clipboard), and then press Enter.
+The Jira task will open in a new tab.
-If `Enter` was pressed with `Shift` then JIRA issue will be opened in the background (without focus).
+If `Enter` was pressed with `Shift`, then the Jira issue will open in the background (without focus).